Meet the 2025 Fellows

 Rare Disease Advocate & Ecosystem Builder

 Based in China, Tao Ma is Secretary General of the Illness Challenge Foundation—the country’s first nonprofit founded by a rare disease patient.
 With 14+ years in public welfare, she leads cross-sector efforts to expand access for rare disease patients, connecting hospitals, tech firms, and policymakers.
-An MBA candidate at Peking University and former Visiting Scholar at Emory, Tao pioneers patient-led models that shift the national conversation on equity in chronic and rare care.
+An MBA candidate at Peking University and former Visiting Scholar at Emory, Tao is advancing patient-driven models that are reshaping the national dialogue on equity in social security and heath care for rare diseases.

 • Ishita Mehta - Global Women Asia 2025 Fellow